HydraMeshnet/developer-portal/get_started.md

 <img src="/assets/SSI_flow.png" class="d-block mx-auto">

-### DAC
+### Decentralized Access Control

+Our DAC framework is an identity and access management (IAM) framework based on [W3C standards](https://w3c.github.io/did-core) that provides fully open SSI solutions.
+The framework combines the management and verification of access control requirements of interconnected organizations in a single system.
+The system is designed to offer privacy by default.
+By using public blockchain technologies, it enables to keep a verifiable history of the system without revealing private data.

-DAC is a Decentralized Access Control framework based on [W3C standards](https://w3c.github.io/did-core) to provide SSI solutions and to store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification.
-Keeping the verifiable claims (VCs) off-ledger enhances user privacy, while the capability of authenticating the data inside the claims is preserved.
+It is possible to create and store multiple schemas, DIDs, keys, rights and proof timestamps on a public blockchain.
+These can define authentication rules and manage access rights for each user.
+Designed with a privacy-first mindset, our DAC framework allows each real life person to have multiple, seemingly independent personas to split user data into unrelated datasets by topic, (e.g. professional life, family, friends, etc.) for better privacy.
+The verifiable claims (VCs) are kept off-ledger to enhance user privacy, while the capability of authenticating the data inside the claims is preserved.

 The entities defined below are part of our DAC framework.